 Fancy yourself as a bit of an historian?
 What better way to indulge your passion than to enjoy a trip down the Sydney-Melbourne heritage drive, taking in all the important landmarks as you go?

-If this sounds like your cup of tea, organise your car rental in Melbourne and hit the road!
+If this sounds like your cup of tea, organise your Melbourne Airport car rental with East Coast Car Rentals and hit the road!

 Melbourne to Bendigo